_ [Contents]

 This is what sets science apart from debating and lawyering, where advocacy is carried to an extreme, and it is considered acceptable to skip or make light of data that tends to support the “opposing side”.

-Recall that a measurement generally has both a nominal value and an uncertainty (“error bars”) as discussed in reference 1.
+Recall that a measurement generally has both a nominal value and an uncertainty (“error bars”) as discussed in reference 3.
 Vetoing out-of-range data is particularly likely to distort the error bars, which is unacceptable, even if the nominal value is not greatly affected.

-Sometimes it is necessary to have a trigger or veto or triage mechanism, i.e. some rule that selects which data will be kept and which will be discarded.
+In advanced experiments, it is sometimes necessary to have a trigger or veto or triage mechanism, i.e. some rule that selects which data will be kept and which will be discarded.
 Doing this right is very, very tricky ... so tricky that usually it is simpler, cheaper, and all-around better to just keep all the data.
 Also: when you write up your results, you should describe the trigger criterion in detail, so that readers can judge for themselves whether the trigger introduced any significant bias.

 To repeat: The phrase “selecting the data” may not sound nasty the first time you hear it, but the connotations are very nasty indeed.
 There are various things that could be going on: